denoland/dotland/public/posts/deno_in_2020.md

 We've seen a lot of growth in the project and community in 2020 and going into 2021 we feel strongly about momentum behind Deno.

-Stay tuned for some exciting annoucements coming soon!
+Stay tuned for some exciting announcements coming soon!